carpentries-incubator/python-business/_episodes/01-conditional_loop.md

         DO THING2
 ```
 We determine the level with [indentation](https://docs.python.org/2.0/ref/indentation.html).
 For example, in the statement above, line 1 will run no matter what.
 Line 2 and 3 are at the same level, they will run only if line1's condition is met.
 Line 4 will run only if line 3's condition is met. <br>
-- Note that if you are a MAS student, you have probablly learned other programming languages in CS 105 that uses {} braces for conditional statements.
+- Note that if you are a MAS student, you have probably learned other programming languages in CS 105 that uses {} braces for conditional statements.
 In Python, indentations works like the {} in javascript, or java, or c++, etc. <br>
 - Indentation kind of forces you to make conditional statements look nice and clear.
 But if you printed your code on paper, and the conditional statement takes few pages, you might need a ruler to read it...
+Well, that's just a rare case.
 Anyway, let's try this: <br>

 ```
 a = 1